zephyrnux/whisparr-sync/README.md

-# Whisparr Bridge
+# Whisparr Sync

-Whisparr Bridge is a [Stash](https://stashapp.cc/) plugin that syncs scenes into [Whisparr](https://github.com/Whisparr/Whisparr/) when they have a StashDB link.
+Whisparr Sync is a [Stash](https://stashapp.cc/) plugin that syncs scenes into [Whisparr](https://github.com/Whisparr/Whisparr/) when they have a StashDB link.

 Automated management of scene files, including: